ClusterHQ/fli-docker/README.md

 `fli-docker` relies on `fli` and FlockerHub to push and pull snapshots of data around and itself is only an integration point with `docker-compose` so that managing volumes and snapshots with `docker-compose` and `fli` is even easier.

-Like `docker-compose` `fli-docker` relies on a YAML file, called the SAM (Stateful Application Manifest.)
+Like `docker-compose`, `fli-docker` relies on a YAML file, called the SAM (Stateful Application Manifest.)

 ## Stateful Application Manifest (SAM)

 The Stateful Application Manifest (SAM) looks similar to a Docker Compose file, with a few key changes.

 - The `flocker_hub` node references an `endpoint` and a valid `tokenfile` for FlockerHub authentication.
-- The volumes are defined by name, same same names in the docker compose YAML fiel, and each references a `snapshot` or `branch` and a `volumeset` which the `snapshot` or `branch` belongs to.
+- The volumes are defined by name, same names in the docker compose YAML file, and each references a `snapshot` or `branch` and a `volumeset` which the `snapshot` or `branch` belongs to.

 The `fli-docker` utility takes a `docker-compose.yml` file as input, and translates volumes in the Docker Compose file to volumes backed by FlockerHub snapshots.